lasanthamudalige/tech-gadget-shop/README.md

 ## General info

-User can register, login, buy items on the website and admin can add/edit/delete new items on the store.
+User can register, login, add items to the cart and buy items on the website and admin can add/edit/delete new items on the store.

 ## Technologies
 Project is created with: